Kim Ljung: Zeromancer

 With the departure of Sverre the other members were free to form new constellations.
 Somehow, Marius got left out so he went on to take an education in classical music and has since appeared on both TV and radio as lead singer for choirs.
 The remaining three - Kim, Alex and Noralf - formed the industrial group Zeromancer with former Vampire State Building keyboard-player Erik Lunggren and the American Chris Schleyer.

 Zeromancer never managed to reach the same heights, neither with respect to musical innovation nor in popularity, as Seigmen had.
-But they've toured extensively both in Europe and America, and they seem to have grown fairly popular in Germany with their take on industrial metal.

 So far the band has released six albums, Clone Your Lover in 2000, Eurotrash in 2001, ZZYZX in 2003, Sinners International in 2009, The Death Of Romance in 2010, Bye-Bye Borderline in 2013, and Orchestra of Knives in 2021.

 Ljungblut

 Kim Ljung has also been active on his own.
 Over the years material that didn't fit in with Zeromancer has gathered weight until at some point in 2004 he felt compelled to collect some of the songs and release his first solo album.
-And due to the number of songs it turned out to be a double album!

-The double CD, The other side of all things, was released on Pleasuredisc Records on February 26, 2005 under the alias Ljungblut.
-The sound is a lot more acoustic and melancholic than what we ever heard from Seigmen, but the melodies and lyrics are strong and personal and this is certainly a contender for the title Best Norwegian Album of the Year.
+The double CD, The other side of all things, was released on Pleasuredisc Records on February 26, 2005 under the alias Ljungblut, with a more acoustic sound than that of Seigmen.

-The future

-Ljungblut and Zeromancer are both scheduled for new releases next year.
-As well as a Seigmen DVD containing the reunion show, videos, interviews, and a documentary with unreleased material.
+Later Work

-Different members are actively pursuing their own side projects; Alex has been working as producer for a few Norwegian artists - such as Gåte and Don Juan Dracula, Erik has lent his keyboard and computer skills out to such various artists as the Swiss electro band Undergod and Norwegian black metal acts Satyricon.
+Different members are actively pursuing their own side projects; Alex has been working as producer for a few Norwegian artists - such as Gåte and Don Juan Dracula, Erik has lent his keyboard and computer skills out to such various artists as the Swiss electro band Undergod and Norwegian black metal act Satyricon.